 Mostly everyone today is on some form of social media.
 It gives us the opportunity to connect with new people, and remain connected with friends and family, as well as create an environment where you can share life events with the people around you.
 So how can something designed to be beneficial and fun be detrimental to you legally?

 1.)
 Attorneys can use your profile against you.

-If you have been in a serious accident that caused you severe injuries, but you post pictures of yourself in social outings, smiling, or on vacation, a defense attorney can use these as evidence that the accident caused you less injury than you are saying, or even no injuries at all.
-This of course is not true – as you can be injured, but still smile and engage in many events.
+If you have been in a serious accident that caused you severe injuries, but you post pictures of yourself on social outings, smiling, or on vacation, a defense attorney can use these as evidence that the accident caused you less injury than you are saying or even no injuries at all.
+This of course is not true – as you can be injured, but still, smile and engage in many events.
 Unfortunately, evidence like this is used very frequently, and is extremely effective, especially in jury trials.

 2.)
 Giving out information about your accident can be harmful